MaheshKumarMK/Compressive-strength-prediction/README.md

 4) Prediction - Based on the cluster number, the respective model is loaded and is used to predict the data for that cluster.
 5) Once the prediction is made for all the clusters, the predictions along with the original names before label encoder are saved in a CSV file at a given location and the location is returned to the client.

-Deployment

-We will be deploying the model to the Pivotal Web Services Platform.
-This is a workflow diagram for the prediction of using the trained model.